 Prompt Gamma Decay

 For example, following a nuclear fission prompt gamma rays are emitted from fission fragments.
-Most of prompt gamma rays are emitted after prompt neutrons.
-The fission reaction releases approximately ~7 MeV in prompt gamma rays and additional ~7 MeV (for 235U) in delayed gamma rays.
-This is a significant portion of energy (~7 % of fission energy released) and it must be considered in many fields of reactor design
+Most prompt gamma rays are emitted after prompt neutrons.
+The fission reaction releases approximately ~7 MeV in prompt gamma rays and an additional ~7 MeV (for 235U) in delayed gamma rays.
+This is a significant portion of energy (~7 % of fission energy released), and it must be considered in many fields of reactor design.

 Extremely unstable nuclei that decay as soon as they are formed in nuclear reactions (half-life less than 10-11s) are not generally classified as nuclear isomers.
-Isomeric transitions must occur by higher order multipole transitions (in contrast to gamma emission that occurs by dipole radiation) that occur on a longer time-scale.
+Isomeric transitions must occur by higher-order multipole transitions (in contrast to gamma emission that occurs by dipole radiation) on a longer time scale.